TuttoTotò

-TuttoTotò is an Italian television series in 9 episodes Totò produced in 1967, during the last few months of his life.
+TuttoTotò ('AllTotò') is an Italian television series in 9 episodes Totò produced in 1967, during the last few months of his life.
 His intention was to recycle for the small screen all those theatre sketches he had interpreted in his golden years.
 The series aired posthumously.

 Plot

 Each episode, which lasts about 50 minutes long, has its own logical thread; but the element that makes it funny and interesting is the infinite collection of sketches that Toto had created during his theatrical career that was then included in the films.

 Episodes

 The list is proposed according to the order of distribution in the Italian television.